 Famously, two things are certain: death and taxes.
-However, when it comes to the latter, there are valuable strategies you can take to reduce your tax bill.
-In what follows, we’ll outline five tips we commonly give traders about lowering their crypto taxes.
+Crypto taxes are no exception.
+When it comes to taxes and crypto, there are valuable strategies you can take to reduce your tax bill and plan future crypto activity to minimize future tax liabilities.

-Tax loss harvesting involves selling assets at a loss in order to offset your capital gains and thus lower your tax liability.
-TokenTax’s tax loss harvesting dashboard can be a valuable tool for this strategy, as it identifies which and how many assets you can sell off.
+Crypto tax loss harvesting involves selling assets at a loss in order to offset your capital gains and thus lower your tax liability.

 2. Use HIFO/TokenTax minimization accounting